Lower house of Japan's parliament passes bill to promote LGBTQ+ awareness, but not guarantee rights | Politics

 The powerful lower house of Japan's parliament on Tuesday passed a bill to promote understanding of LGBTQ+ issues amid protests by activists that last-minute revisions by Prime Minister Fumio Kishida's conservative party favoured opponents of sexual equality instead of guaranteeing equal rights.

-The bill is expected to be approved quickly by parliament's upper house, which is also controlled by Kishida's governing bloc.

-Japan is the only member of the Group of Seven leading industrialized nations which does not have LGTBQ+ legal protections.
+Japan is the only member of the Group of Seven leading industrialised nations which does not have LGTBQ+ legal protections.

 Support for same-sex marriage and other rights has grown among the Japanese public, but opposition remains strong within the governing Liberal Democratic Party, known for conservative values and a reluctance to promote gender equality and sexual diversity.